 If you would like to learn more about Syria, we have found these interesting resources:

-- [READ] How to Travel to Syria in 2019 – a great detailed guide for independent travellers by Against The Compass – #1 Blogger you should follow if you are interested in visiting Syria.
+- [READ] How to Travel to Syria – a great detailed guide for independent travellers by Joan Torres from Against The Compass – #1 Blogger you should follow if you are interested in visiting Syria.
 He also offers small group tours if you’re not ready to tackle things independently!

 - [TRAVEL] Syria Tourism – Official Syrian tourism site, including how to apply for a Syria Visa

 - [LISTEN] The Syrian War – BBC Radio 4 series

 We look forward to a time in the future when we can expand this section of our site.